 You can also book a private airport transfer here.

 Where to Stay in Fes

 It’s understandable if you have some concerns about where to stay in Fes.
-After all, the city has quite a unique layout which can make deciding where to stay a bit of a head scratcher.
-Accommodation in Fes is almost exclusively split between the old Medina, also called Fes el Bali, and Ville Nouvelle, the modern part of the city.
+After all, the city’s unique layout can make deciding where to stay a bit of a head-scratcher.
+Accommodation in Fes is almost exclusively split between the old medina, also called Fes el Bali, and Ville Nouvelle, the modern part of the city.

-The Medina certainly has more atmosphere, and staying there puts you right among the attractions you’ll spend your 48 hours in Fes exploring.
-It’s also where you’ll find most of the riads; traditional Moroccan houses that serve as hotels or guesthouses.
+The medina certainly has more atmosphere, and staying there puts you right among the attractions you’ll spend your 48 hours in Fes exploring.
+It’s also where you’ll find most of the riads – traditional Moroccan houses that serve as hotels or guesthouses.
 Ville Nouvelle, however, is accessible by car and has access to the train station, meaning it’s much easier to get around.
 The same cannot be said for the tight alleys of Fes el Bali.
-Ultimately, the best place to stay in Fes for you will come down to what you’re looking for.
+Ultimately, the best place to stay in Fes for you comes down to what you’re looking for.

-Travelers looking for the best value for money, should look at the Palais Houyam.
-This enchanting riad offers beautiful rooms and suites, as well as a lounge, terrace, and outdoor swimming pool.
+Travelers looking for the best value for money should consider the Palais Houyam.
+This enchanting riad offers beautiful rooms and suites, a lounge, a terrace, and an outdoor swimming pool.

-As for backpackers and budget travelers, you don’t need to spend big for a riad experience thanks to Riad Verus in the Fes Medina.
-Offering dorm beds and private rooms, this riad enjoys traditional Moroccan decor but also modern comforts like air-conditioning and yoga classes.
+As for backpackers and budget travelers, you don’t need to spend big for a riad experience, thanks to Riad Verus in the medina.
+With both dorm beds and private rooms, this hostel offers traditional Moroccan decor alongside modern comforts like air conditioning and yoga classes.

 For more accommodation options in Fes check out Booking.com.
 They continuously offer the best rates and their custom service is on point.

 The Perfect 2-Day Fes Itinerary